mistermakc/api-dashboard/README.md

 - **KPIs**
   - Developed with Pandas
   - Uploaded as individual tables to the database to increase the request time
+- **Web Catalogue**
+  - Developed with Bootstrap, HTML, and JS
+  - Web Catalogue to see product portfolio

 &nbsp;
 > **More detailed documentation about the api and app can be found in their respective folders (README)**